amirongit/notecode/elasticsearchInAction.md

 - shards
     - software components that hold some amount of data
     - physical instances of lucene
-        - high performance full-text search engine
+        - high performance full text search engine
     - usually distributed across a cluster for availability & failover
 - replicas
     - duplicated copies of primary shards